-On July 25, 2017, the Company completed its initial public offering ("IPO") of common stock pursuant to its registration statement on Form S-1, as amended (File No. 333-218936), which was declared effective by the Securities Exchange Commission (the "SEC") on July 19, 2017.
-Pursuant to the registration statement, the Company issued and sold 6,900,000 shares of \$0.001 par value common stock at an initial offering price of \$15.00 per share, which included 900,000 shares of common stock pursuant to the underwriters' option to purchase additional shares.
-The Company's shares began trading on the NASDAQ Global Select Market under the symbol "KALA" on July 20, 2017.

-Proceeds from the Company's IPO were approximately \$94.1 million after deducting underwriting discounts and commissions of \$7.2 million and offering costs of \$2.2 million.
-Upon the closing of the IPO, all of the Company's outstanding shares of convertible preferred stock automatically converted into 16,101,970 shares of common stock at the applicable conversion ratio then in effect.
-All of the Company's outstanding warrants to purchase preferred stock automatically converted into warrants to purchase 202,020 shares of common stock.
+On July 19, 2017, the Company's registration statement on Form S-1 (File No. 333-218936) relating to the initial public offering ("IPO") of its common stock became effective and on July 25, 2017, the IPO closed.
+Pursuant to the IPO, the Company issued and sold 6,900,000 shares of common stock at a public offering price of \$15.00 per share, which included 900,000 shares sold pursuant to the exercise of the underwriters' option to purchase additional shares.
+The Company received net proceeds of \$94.9 million after deducting underwriting discounts and commissions of \$7.2 million and offering costs incurred in 2017 of \$1.4 million.
+The shares began trading on the NASDAQ Global Select Market on July 20, 2017.
+Upon the closing of the IPO, all of the Company's outstanding shares of convertible preferred stock automatically converted into 16,101,970 shares of common stock at the applicable conversion ratio then in effect and all of the Company's outstanding warrants to purchase preferred stock automatically converted into warrants to purchase 202,020 shares of common stock.